NextCenturyCorporation/neon-dash/STEP_BY_STEP_INSTRUCTIONS.md

 ## IV.
 Neon Dashboard

 The Neon Dashboard is a big data exploration and visualization user interface that runs on top of the Neon Server.
-For more information, please see the [Neon Dashboard GitHub Repository](https://github.com/NextCenturyCorporation/neon-dash-internal)

 #### 1. Download the Neon Dashboard and Install its Dependencies